Ramon Salcido: Trial

 Salcido's trial had been moved out of Sonoma County due to extensive news coverage of the case.
 On October 30, 1990, Salcido was found guilty by a jury of six counts of first-degree murder, one count of second-degree murder, and two counts of attempted murder.
 On November 16, 1990, Salcido was sentenced by a jury to the death penalty.
 Marteen Miller, Salcido's attorney, contended that his client was under the influence of cocaine and alcohol during the slayings.
 The defense had sought a verdict of second-degree murder or manslaughter under the circumstance that the drugs had put Mr. Salcido in a state of psychotic depression when the rampage began.

 Media

+Some media reports blamed macho culture for the murders, which has been characterized as cultural stereotyping of Latinos.

 Investigation Discovery portrayed the Ramon Salcido case in the docudrama series "Evil I", episode: "Killer in the Sun", originally aired 2012.

 The investigative reporting series ABC's 20/20 features exclusive interviews with survivor Carmina Salcido; the episode is titled 'What Happened to Carmina", originally aired in October 2009.